gerardPlanella/QGNN/README.md

 ## Acknowledgements

 We thank our supervisors, Dr. Max Welling and Dr. Vikas Garg, for their guidance and support.
-Moreover, we also thank Adrian Muller and Floor Eijkelboom for their help during the project.
+Adrian Muller also contributed a lot to this project, supporting with their Quantum Mechanics knowledge to build the dataset generation process and functions like the Bloch Vector representation of RDMs.
+Moreover, we also thank Floor Eijkelboom for their help during the project.
 This work was conducted as part of the MSc in Artificial Intelligence program at the University of Amsterdam.

 ---